aduros/pjs/README.md

 Assigning to an undeclared variable will automatically insert a variable declaration.
 The initial value of these implicit variables is always 0.
 For other values or types, declare them explicitly in `--before`.

+## Before/After Labels

+The JavaScript loop labels `BEFORE:` and `AFTER:` can be used to mark expressions that should be run as if they were passed separately to `--before` or `--after`.
+This can be useful in combination with `--file` to keep everything in one script file, or if you just prefer awk-like syntax.

 # EXAMPLES